gvwilson/sdxpy/src/dup/index.md

 Now that we can hash files,
-we can build a dictionary with hash codes as keys and sets of files as values:
+we can build a dictionary with hash codes as keys and sets of files as values.
+We do this using a common pattern where if we haven't seen a particular key before, we add it with an empty value, then unilaterally add this file to that value
+(in this case, a set):

 [% inc file="grouped.py" keep="group" %]

-We can then re-use most of the code we wrote earlier to find duplicates within each group:
+We can now re-use most of the code we wrote earlier to find duplicates within each group:

 [% inc file="grouped.py" keep="main" %]